 Quick fold.
 You need to be able to fold it fast — ideally one-handed — when a wheelchair user needs the space or the bus is full.
 Practice until it’s automatic.

 Lightweight.
-You may need to lift it, carry it, or hold it while standing on a moving bus.
+You may need to lift it, carry it, or hold it while standing on a moving vehicle.
 Every kilogram matters.

 Be ready to ask.
-K’s final tip: be prepared to politely ask other passengers to move or make room.
+Be prepared to politely ask other passengers to move or make room.
 Most will — but you may need to ask.
-Don’t assume people will move without being asked.

 | Pushchair | Width | Weight | One-hand fold | Best for |